Attarubedulla/detla-demo/README.md

 # detla-demo
-this is demo learning for me
+this is demo learning for me.